random-tech/react-progressive-graceful-image/README.md

 - [x] Use of navigator.onLine in place of current retry strategy (Optimization)
 - [x] Introduce `rootMargin` and `threshold` props for Intersection Observer options.

+**Note:** `npm i intersection-observer`, if polyfill is required, I have removed it to keep the library lightweight.
 ***

 [![Maintenance Status][maintenance-image]](#maintenance-status)